ApaxPhoenix/WebPy/README.md

 ### Using Templates

-WebPy integrates with **Jinja2** for templating, allowing you to create dynamic HTML pages.
+WebPy works great with **Jinja2** for templating.
+This means you can build dynamic HTML pages that adapt to whatever data you throw at them.

 ```html
 <!-- templates/index.html -->